Getting started

 WITHOUT_TDE

-environment varialbe is defined, it configurespg_tde
+environment variable is defined, configurepg_tde

-- Starts up the server instance
+- Start the server instance

-Each time it randomly restarts the server, or sends a
+Each time it randomly restarts the server or sends a

 kill -9